Mazda CX-30 vs Chery Tiggo 7

 The Mazda CX-30 uses a Petrol producing 114kW and 200Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 10.9 seconds.

-The Chery Tiggo 7 responds with a Petrol making 108kW and 210Nm, paired to a 6-speed dct driving the front wheels.
-It gets to 100km/h in 9.5 seconds.
+The Chery Tiggo 7 responds with a 1.5L Turbo Petrol making 108kW and 210Nm, paired to a 6 speed dual clutch transmission driving the rear wheels.

 The Mazda CX-30 has the clear power advantage at 114kW vs 108kW.
-In the real-world sprint, the Chery Tiggo 7 is 1.4s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort